 Both sources coexist — inline agents and on-disk agents are both available to Task(subagent_type=...) at runtime.

-To customise, add a retry: block:
+To enable or customise retry, add a retry: block:

 nodes: